adambarry/Flexboss/README.md

 - Adaptive or equal size grid-cells.
 - Fitted elements which only occupy the minimum required space.
 - Alignment - both for grids in general as well as for the individual grid-cell elements.
-- Gutters, i.e. spacing between elements.
+- Gutters, i.e. spacing between elements, for both general and for individual elements.
 - Grid-cell sizing.
 - Grid-cell wrapping within a grid.
 - Grid-cell scrolling.